jsownz/personal-dictionary/README.md

 # Dictionary Manifest

 A brute force attack attempts to determine a secret by trying every possible combination.

-A dictionary attack is typically a guessing attack which uses pre-compiled list of options.
-Rather then trying every option, only try complete options which are likely to work.
+A dictionary attack is typically a guessing attack which uses a pre-compiled list of information.
+Rather then trying every option, it only tries combinations which are likely to work.

 In current times most brute force attacks against sufficiently chaotic passwords are unlikely to be successful within a reasonable time frame.
-A dictionary attack on the other hand retains its relevance in the insistence of so many users creating passwords that are based off of information.
+A dictionary attack on the other hand retains its relevance in the insistence of so many users creating passwords that are based off of predictable information (e.g.: pet names, sports, family members, etc).

 Dictionary Manifest quickly generates an intelligent wordlist using permutations of terms entered into a JSON template.
-Terms are intended to be accumulated during information gathering phase of a penetration test (e.g.: pet names, sports, family members, etc).
+Terms are intended to be accumulated during information gathering phase of a penetration test.
 The more relevant the terms, the higher chance of success.
 See template 'config.json'

 This is an open project and all developers are welcome to join.